 • The bit of oatmeal in the dough adds both texture and flavour, that a short-rise bagel often lacks.

 • I love making a batch of these to pop in the fridge and enjoy all week.
-They also freeze them up to 2 months.
-They are great to have handy in the fridge or freezer.
+They also freeze well for up to 3 months.

 Flour – bread flour is recommended, for the best chewy texture.
-That said, if you only have all purpose flour, that will work, too, with just a slight change in texture.
-You may find that you need to use a touch more flour if using all purpose flour, as well.
+If you only have all-purpose flour, that will work, too, with just a slight change in texture.
+You may find that you need to use a touch more flour if using all-purpose flour, as well.

 Oats – this recipe uses quick-cooking oats.
 If you only have large-flake, old-fashioned rolled oats, you can run them through a food processor, pulsing a few times, to cut them down in size.
 Measure the required amount after processing.